pmgrollemund/bliss/README.md

 As a lot of time and effort were spent in creating the **bliss** method, please cite it when using it for data analysis:

-Grollemund P-M., Abraham C., Baragatti M., Pudlo P. **Bayesian Analysis** (2018) Bayesian Functional Linear Regression with Sparse Step Functions (in press)
+Grollemund P-M., Abraham C., Baragatti M., Pudlo P. **Bayesian Analysis** (2018) Bayesian Functional Linear Regression with Sparse Step Functions *Bayesian Analysis*.

 You should also cite the **bliss** package: